BoltzExchange/boltz-client/docs/grpc.md

 #### SetSwapMnemonic

-Set the mnemonic used for key derivation of swaps.
+Sets the mnemonic used for key derivation of swaps.
 An existing mnemonic can be used, or a new one can be generated.

 | Request | Response |
 | ------- | -------- |